6 Best Accounting Software for Consultants in 2026

 What's the difference between accounting software and PSA platforms?

-Can solo consultants use the same software that works for larger practices?
+Can I use the same accounting software as a solo consultant that works for larger practices?

-FreshBooks and Bonsai work well for solo practitioners but lack multi-user workflows needed by teams.
 QuickBooks Online scales from solo consultants through approximately 25-50 employees.
 If you're planning to build a team, pick a platform that scales rather than optimizing purely for solo operations.
+For practices managing significant client expenses, Ramp becomes increasingly valuable as teams grow since the automated categorization and project-level controls handle higher transaction volumes without additional manual work.

 Should I use separate time tracking software or an all-in-one solution?

 Most practices under 50 employees use specialized time tracking tools like Harvest or Toggl alongside accounting platforms through integrations.
-FreshBooks includes capable built-in time tracking that works well for solo consultants who don't want to manage multiple systems.
 Larger firms often adopt enterprise platforms with integrated time tracking once they approach 100 employees.

 Does my consulting firm need project-based accounting?